Huegoxaga/notes/finance/related-concepts.md

   - marginal cost curve has the actual cost of that additional output on the y-axis
   - marginal cost curve intersects the AVC and ATC curves at their minimum
 - Revenue - price times the quantity sold
-- The average profit per cup is the difference between the marginal cost and average total cost
+- The average profit is the difference between the marginal cost and average total cost
+- The total economic profit is the average profit multiply by quantity
+- The toal economic loss happens when the economic profit is a negative value
+- Economic costs are based on opportunity cost which is measured by determining of resources next best opportunity
+  - The profit that is gained from this opportunity is called the normal return
+  - Not be able to have the full normal return will occur an opportunity cost
+  - in economic terms the total economic cost includes the full normal market return on all the resources utilized in the business.
+  - So when we say a firm does not earn economic profit it doesn't mean that the firm makes no profit at all.
+Rather it means that the firm is just making normal profit based on its opportunity costs
 - The profit maximizing point will then be the point where the marginal revenue is equal to the marginal cost, because it is the highest point where `MR > MC` is satisfied
 - This minimum point where the `ATC` is equal to the `MC` is the breakeven level, when price goes above this level the business makes a profit, when price goes below this level the business will have a loss
 - When the price is below the breakeven level and falls in between the lowest point of `ATC` and `AVC` cost, the profit maximizing point is also in between the `ATC` and `AVC` cost, the firm will be running at loss but it still has revenue to cover the `AVC` and part of the `AFC`